micro-os-plus/utils-lists-xpack/tests/README.md

 ## Toolchains

-For a better portability, the builds are repeated with multiple toolchains, even with multiple versions of the same toolchain.
+To check source code portability, the builds are repeated with multiple toolchains, even with multiple versions of the same toolchain.

 The following toolchains are used: